ansys/pyansys-dev-guide/doc/source/doc-style/doc-configuration.rst

 Automation files
 ----------------

-As indicated earlier in this topic, the ``sphinx-build`` program and all its options and arguments can be automated by using a ``Makefile`` file or a ``make.bat`` file.
+As indicated earlier on this page, the ``sphinx-build`` program and all its options and arguments can be automated by using a ``Makefile`` file or a ``make.bat`` file.
 These files should be placed at the first level of :ref:`The \`\`doc/\`\` directory`, next to the ``source/``